The Saga of Hrolf Kraki - 1: Frodhi's Greed, Downfall of a Usurper

 Next - 2: After Frodhi's Death, Helgi and Hroar's Kingship

 The Saga of Hrolf Kraki.
-Marked by error and tragedy, this is the tale of the last of the Danish Skjoldung dynasty.
+Marked by error and tragedy, is the tale of the last of the Danish Skjoldung dynasty.
 The uncanny plays a large role, Odin enters the story more than once, a curse is laid on Hrolf's father Helgi and Hrolf's half-sister Skuld proves to be a formidable enemy.
 There is weakness and strength, love and passion, sadness and joy in equal shares.
 For each stroke of luck there is a drawback.